7 Phases Of Architecture Design. RIBA Plan of Work Made Easy.

 During this stage of the architectural design process, it is essential to collaborate with the structural engineer and other consultants and contractors to ensure a comprehensive construction phase.

-It is not common for an architecture firm to have an in house construction contractor, therefor, construction drawings are submitted to tender to allow construction companies to bid on the work, this allows the architect and client to select a construction company based on their quote as well as their predicticted timescale, reputation and previous work.
+It is not common for an architecture firm to have an in-house construction contractor, therefor, construction drawings are submitted to tender to allow construction companies to bid on the work, this allows the architect and client to select a construction company based on their quote as well as their predicted timescale, reputation and previous work.

 Stage 5: Construction: